ntrel/cpp2/README.md

 This form is useful for [lambda functions](#function-literals).

-## Returning Multiple Values
+## Named Return Values

-When a return parameter is declared, it must be named.
+When a function returns a *parameterList*, each parameter must be named.
-Each parameter must be initialized in the function body.
+A function with multiple named return parameters returns a struct with a member for each parameter.

 ```c++
 f: () -> (i: int, s: std::string) = {